Serving NJ, NYC, Jersey City, Edison, Freehold1-844-268-0860

 If part of the concrete slab is supported by soils and other sections are not, the unsupported pieces may crack away from the other section and result in unlevel concrete.

-Quality 1st Basements can inspect the condition of your concrete slab during an on-site estimate.
-Call us today to schedule a free quote in Edison, Staten Island, Jersey City and surrounding areas.
+Quality 1st Basement Systems can inspect the condition of your concrete slab during an on-site estimate.
+Call us today to schedule a free quote in Edison, Freehold, Jersey City and surrounding areas.

 Different types of soil have different load-bearing capacities.
 When a soil's load-bearing capacity is exceeded, the soil will compact and settle.